 The Trust recognizes that there is significant progress to be made in relation to the risk management process.
 Targets will be approved by the Integrated Governance Committee on an annual basis.
-The current targets that relate to clinical risk are appended to this strategy (Appendix 5).
+The current targets that relate to clinical risk are appended to this policy (Appendix 7).
 Further corporate risks, including financial risks are detailed in the assurance framework.

-The Risk Management Strategy is subject to an annual review by the Board of Directors.
-The targets for implementing the Risk Management Strategy are agreed with the Integrated Governance Committee annually.
+The Risk Management Policy is subject to an annual review by the Board of Directors.
+The targets for implementing the strategic elements of the Risk Management Framework are agreed with the Integrated Governance Committee annually.
 The implementation of these targets will be monitored by the Committees identified in the work plan and the Safety Committee has a responsibility for overseeing that that work is undertaken.
 This is described below.